LeviAckerman-23/Basic-Calculator/README.md

 Error Handling
 Division by Zero: Displays an error message if the user attempts to divide by zero.
 Input Validation: Ensures only valid numbers and operations are processed.

-Contact
-For any issues or suggestions, feel free to reach out at:
-Email: [your-email@example.com]

-Acknowledgements
-Special thanks to everyone who contributed ideas and support to this project.